-Related EC-funded Projects
+Past EC-funded Projects

-BioStruct-X is coordinated and managed by Dmitri Svergun at EMBL-Hamburg.
-More detailed information about BioStruct-X, its management structures and work programmes is available on the BioStruct-X website.
+BioStruct-X was coordinated with, and supported by, Instruct and was funded by the EU.
+BioStruct-X was managed by Dmitri Svergun at EMBL-Hamburg.
+More information is available on the BioStruct-X website.

 WeNMR was an e-infrastructure that provides a computational and collaborative platform for structural biology in general and for users of existing European infrastructures in particular.
 The main objectives were to provide the end users, especially from the NMR and SAXS research communities, with a platform integrating and streamlining the computational approaches necessary for data analysis and structural modeling.
 WeNMR grouped its users into a Virtual Research Community, providing user-friendly access to Grid computing resources via web portals, tutorials and support to both end users and software developers in an integrated online support and help center.

 WeNMR was supported by the 7th Framework Programme, combining services, research and networking activities towards novel computational approaches.
 It was officially recognized by the European Grid Initiative (EGI) and represented the largest Virtual Research Organization in the area of life sciences.
 WeNMR also had strong connections to the Instruct Centre for Computational Biology.